Peebles, Urban Event (SOUL)

 SOUL Rules and Guidelines: This event will be run in accordance with the Scottish Orienteering Urban League (SOUL) Rules and Guidelines.

 COVID 19: You should not attend the event if you are showing any symptoms of Covid 19 even though you have pre-entered.
-You should also not attend if you have specifically been asked to quarantine or self-isolate.
-The event will be managed to take account of all Government rules and guidelines current at the time.
+You should also not attend if you have specifically been asked to self-isolate.
+The event will be managed to take account of all current Government rules and guidelines.

 The event will be run in accordance with Scottish Orienteering Association (SOA) Guidelines around social distancing and hand sanitising so please: